aarushitandon0/bugforce/README.md

 suite decides whether you were right.
 No model grades you, and the grading path has no access to the answer.

-Track: **Build It.** The whole backend runs on one machine with no AWS account, no credentials and nothing billable.

 ---